siangooding/lexical_simplification/stanfordnlp_/README.md

 You will be asked whether you want to store it in an alternate directory, you can press yes and change the default directory.

-In the [config](./config.yaml) file, change all the paths depending on where you stored the StanfordNLP models.

 ## Usage

 Code was written so that the scripts are executed from the root directory of the whole projet (the root directory contains the `stanfordnlp` folder).